gdsfactory/gdsfactory/README.md

 [![](https://img.shields.io/codecov/c/github/gdsfactory/gdsfactory)](https://codecov.io/gh/gdsfactory/gdsfactory/tree/master/pp)
 [![](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ![](https://i.imgur.com/v4wpHpg.png)

-Gdsfactory is an [EPDA (electronics/photonic design automation)](https://en.wikipedia.org/wiki/Electronic_design_automation) for fabricating Integrated Circuits.
+gdsfactory is an [EDA (electronics/photonic design automation)](https://en.wikipedia.org/wiki/Electronic_design_automation) tool to Layout Integrated Circuits.

-gdsfactory provides you with useful layout functions to build your GDSII components, PDKs and masks for different foundries.
+It is based on [phidl](https://github.com/amccaugh/phidl) and [gdspy](https://github.com/heitzmann/gdspy) and provides you with functions to build your GDSII components, PDKs and masks for different foundries.

-You just need to adapt the functions to your foundry and build your own PDK (see [UBC PDK](https://github.com/gdsfactory/ubc) example).
+You just need to adapt the functions to your foundry and build your own library of elements (see [UBC PDK](https://github.com/gdsfactory/ubc) example).

-Gdsfactory extends [phidl](https://github.com/amccaugh/phidl) and [gdspy](https://github.com/heitzmann/gdspy) with some useful photonics functions (see photonics package `pp`) to generate GDS layouts (GDSII is the standard format to create masks sets in the CMOS industry)
+gdsfactory provides you with:

 - functions easily adaptable to define components
-- define component sweeps (Design of Experiments or DOEs) in YAML files and GDS masks (together with JSON metadata)
-- route optical/electrical ports to pads and grating couplers
+- functions to route electrical ports to pads and optical ports grating couplers
+- functions to define components, circuit netlists or masks in YAML files

+As inputs, gdsfactory needs you to write python functions, python dataclasses or YAML files to describe your layouts.

+As output it creates GDSII files ([GDSII](https://en.wikipedia.org/wiki/GDSII) is the standard format to describe masks sets in the CMOS industry).
+It also can output JSON files with components settings (that you can use for measurement and data analysis) and JSON or CSV files for testing the devices after fabrication.
+You can also easily adapt this metadata output files to your needs.

 ## Documentation

 - [read online Documentation](https://gdsfactory.readthedocs.io/en/latest)
 - run pp/samples
 - run docs/notebooks
-- see latest changes in [CHANGELOG](CHANGELOG.md)

 gdsfactory is all written in python and requires some basic knowledge of python.
 If you are new to python you can find many [books](https://jakevdp.github.io/PythonDataScienceHandbook/index.html), [youTube videos](https://www.youtube.com/c/anthonywritescode) and [courses](https://github.com/joamatab/practical-python) available online.

 ## Installation

+First, you need to install [klayout](https://www.klayout.de/) to visualize the GDS files that you create.

-Works for python>=3.7 for Windows, MacOs and Linux.
+gdsfactory works for python>=3.7 in Windows, MacOs and Linux.
 [Github](https://github.com/gdsfactory/gdsfactory/actions) runs all the tests at least once a day for different versions of python (3.7, 3.8, 3.9)

-If you are on Windows, I recommend you install it with Anaconda3 or Miniconda3.
+If you are on Windows, I recommend you install gdsfactory with Anaconda3 or Miniconda3.

-You can install [klayout](https://www.klayout.de/) to visualize the GDS files that you create.

-For Windows, Linux and MacOs you can install the latest released version:

 ```
 conda install -c conda-forge gdspy